xdrpp/stc/cmd/stc/stc.1.md

 ## Network query mode

+stc runs in network query mode when one of the `-post`, `-fee-stats`, `-qa`, `-qt`, `-qta`, or `-create` option is provided.

+Post-mode, selected by `-post`, submits a transaction to the Stellar network.
+This is how you actually execute a transaction you have properly formatted and signed.

-stc runs in network query mode when the `-fee-stats`, `-qa`, `-qt`, `-qta`, or `-create` option is provided.  `-fee-stats` reports on recent transaction fees.  `-qa` reports on the state of a particular account.  `-qt` reports the result of a transaction that has been previously submitted.  `-qta` reports transactions on an account in reverse chronological order (use `-qt` to get more detail on any transaction ID).
+`-fee-stats` reports on recent transaction fees.  `-qa` reports on the state of a particular account.  `-qt` reports the result of a transaction that has been previously submitted.  `-qta` reports transactions on an account in reverse chronological order (use `-qt` to get more detail on any transaction ID).
 Unfortunately, some of these requests are parsed from horizon responses in JSON rather than XDR format, and so are reported in a somewhat incomparable style to txrep format.
 For example, balances are shown as a fixed-point number 10^7 times the underlying int64.  `-create` creates and funds an account (which only works when the test network is specified).

+## Miscellaneous modes

+The `-date` option parses a date and converts it to a Unix time.
+This is convenient for determining the Unix time to place in Timebounds.
+The time can have one of several formats:

+* `2006-01-02T15:04:05Z` (for parsing in UTC timezone, all other formats are parsed in local time)
+* `2006-01-02T15:04:05`
+* `2006-01-02T15:04`
+* `2006-01-02`

 # OPTIONS